Mitchy1993/dndcloud/content/Worlds/The Forgotten Realms/Characters/Antagonists/Brigham Alikir.md

 When you join this Circle at second level you learn the art of becoming a shadow.
 You may expend one use of your wild shape to become a _Shadow_ (MM.269) with the following changes.

 - the _Strength Drain_ Attack is replaced with the following attack. **Life Drain.** Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: (2d6 + 2) necrotic damage.
-On a hit your shadow form regains a number of hitpoints equal to half the damage dealt.
+On a hit your shadow form regains a number of hit points equal to half the damage dealt.

 - it gains a number of additional hit die equal to half your Druid level rounded down.

 The same rules apply as your regular Beast shapes and once you’ve used this ability, you cannot do so again until you’ve finished a long or short rest.
-At 10th level you may use your wildshape to assume this form as often as you wish.
+At 10th level you may use your wild shape to assume this form as often as you wish.

 _before you panic, CR wise this is weaker than a moon druid, that said I know the potency of Shadows so until 10th level it’s limited to once per short rest, and from then till 20th it’s twice, in addition this form has a low AC and quite low health so I think it’s reasonable, though again criticisms are welcomed_